Uterine rupture is rare. It can occur during late pregnancy or active labor.

 Causes of uterine rupture include

 Uterine overdistention (due to multifetal pregnancy Multifetal Pregnancy Multifetal pregnancy is presence of > 1 fetus in the uterus.
 Multifetal (multiple) pregnancy occurs in up to 1 of 30 deliveries.
 Risk factors for multiple pregnancy include Ovarian stimulation... read more , polyhydramnios Polyhydramnios Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
-Diagnosis is by ultrasonographic measurement of amniotic fluid.
-Maternal disorders contributing... read more , or fetal anomalies)
+Diagnosis is by ultrasonographic measurement of amniotic fluid volume.
+Management is by treating... read more , or fetal anomalies)

 External or internal fetal version